oarcscience/ith.oarc.science/lcr/abs/index.md

 <span class="small">PRODUCTION NOTES: Most of the map captions in this
 book were placed on the facing page, but I have moved them underneath the maps they describe.
-The plates, which originally appeared between page 78 and 79, have been moved after the Contents page.--J. B. Hare, November 17, 2008.</span>
+The plates, which originally appeared between page 78 and 79, have been moved after the Contents page.--J. Lelievre, November 17, 2008.</span>

 ------------------------------------------------------------------------